dsl-logo

 You want access to home loan features to pay your mortgage off faster

-Variable rate home loans generally offer additional features such as offset accounts and the ability to make extra repayments without penalty.
+Variable rate home loans generally offer additional features such as an offset account and the ability to make extra repayments without penalty.
 These features can help you pay off your mortgage faster and reduce your interest payable over the life of the loan.

 3